MalikQasimAli/MalikQasimAli.github.io/_pages/about.md

   - /about.html
 ---

 I'm a final year PhD stipend at [Western Norway University of Applied Sciences (HVL)](https://hvl.no/en/) from Bergen, Norway.
+My area of research and expertise are in  <b> Eye-tracking technologies, Data Analysis and Data Engineering.</b>

 A data-driven personal website
 ======